emunsing/battery_optimizer_web/README.md

 Experimentally, this resulted in a 50-60% reduction in runtime for a full-year problem.

+***Notes on CyLP and Warm-start***:
-***Note***: An issue can arrise when calling CyLP multiple times in quick succession from a notebook.
+- An issue can arrise when calling CyLP multiple times in quick succession from a notebook.
 As a result, the time benchmarking using CyLP was done in solution_time.py
+- CyLP does not expose the `writeBasis, readBasis` [methods of CLPSimplex](https://www.coin-or.org/Doxygen/Clp/classClpSimplex.html#a64d5a2c1729f83ce00155871ef2e4368), making it impossible to directly cache a solution for future warm-start use by a different process.
+Warm starts *can* be implemented by adjusting bounds and constraints on an existing problem, but that can be a fairly challenging process.
+For warm-start, it may be smarter to use PuLP to write an MPS file and then call CLP with a BasisIn from a previous solution.

 # CLP-WASM Rebuild